All customers are equal, but some are more equal than others.

 How do you ensure that your investment in marketing strategy will deliver?
 What can you do to improve the chances of your marketing campaigns working successfully?

-Concept testing combines the best elements of database marketing and market research to provide marketers with a robust platform from which to test new approaches, minimising risk and delivering better performing campaigns.
+Concept testing combines the best elements of database marketing and market research to provide marketers with a robust platform for advertising testing from which to test new approaches, minimise risk and delivering better performing campaigns.

-Let’s use data from a recent fastmap research project to illustrate how concept testing works.
+Let’s use data from a recent fastmap quantitative research project to illustrate how concept testing works.

-The research sample indicated their preference for concepts 5 and 7, thereby enabling our marketers to focus on those concepts that will perform best at launch.
-Without concept testing the costly alternative would be to test each of the 10 concepts via a live marketing campaign.
+The market research sample indicated their preference for concepts 5 and 7, thereby enabling marketers to focus on those concepts that will perform best at launch.
+Without concept testing the costly alternative would be live testing marketing campaigns for each of the 10 concepts and then going through a post-campaign evaluation.

 But to return to my shameless paraphrasing of George Orwell – all customers are equal, but some are more equal than others – how will the different concepts appeal to different groups across the customer base?
 And how do we ensure we are not wasting marketing investment by contacting segments with the wrong message?